andyghiuta/cws-manager-cli/README.md

 ### Common Issues

 1. **"Config file not found"**
-   - Run `cws configure` to create the config file
+   - Run `cws-manager configure` to create the config file
    - Or specify a config path with `-c <path>`

 2. **"Failed to obtain access token"**